EUU Spring 2021 ONLINE Retreat – April 22–25

 Fortunately, the previous retreat committee has done much of the hard work building the infrastructure to make an online retreat successful.
 But we still need volunteers to create it and run it.
 Can you help?
 You don’t need to have advanced technical skills — we can help you learn anything you need to know.
 For example, we are looking for people who can create beautiful slides in Google Slides or Powerpoint or act as a Zoom host for workshops.
-On the less-technical side, we need people who can offer workshops or moderate discussions.
+On the less-technical side, we need people who can moderate discussions.
 There are many other possibilities to help during the retreat.
 Contact the retreat committee if you can help even in a small role.
 It’s actually fun, as Caitlin and Shellie wrote after the fall retreat.

 Some Sources for Background Reading

 We are very pleased that Cricket and Snail from Prague (Lucie and Jim Carlson) will be reprising their roles as RE teachers.
 They will produce a short DIY cooking video in people’s kitchens focusing on vegetarian or vegan food.
 But plenty of notice would be given to parents about necessary supplies.